Philip-Walsh/www.spaghettis/README.md

 - 🔒 No user authentication or order history
 - 🛒 No actual ordering functionality - this is a UI/UX demo

+## Recent Improvements with Amazon Q

+The project has been enhanced with Amazon Q to implement several best practices:

+- 🌐 Edge Function for device-specific content optimization
+- 🔄 API integration with edge-powered device detection
+- 🏷️ "Built by Amazon Q" attribution throughout the application
+- 📱 Responsive design optimizations for different devices
+- 🚀 Performance improvements with client-side components

 ## Future Enhancements

 Planned features and improvements: